MoltenStudios/BrayanBot/.github/README.md

 It holds the intention of being as fast as lightweight as possible out of the box, while allowing users to customize the bot (or fork it!) entirely to their own liking.
 With so little hard-coded commands, BrayanBot is _the_ Discord bot of your dreams.

-This repository is for the V2 rewrite and is actively looking for new features and ideas.
+BrayanBot is currently going through its V2 rework and is actively looking for new features and ideas to make it better.
 If you have any ideas for BrayanBot V2, please feel free to join our [Discord Server](https://discord.neushore.dev/) and let us know.
-If you are interested in contributing those ideas instead, feel absolutely free to do so.
+If you are interested in contributing to the codebase with your ideas, please make an issue or a pull request.
 We always appreciate any and all contributions.

 <h2 align="center">✨ Contributing</h2>